vipnet1/Mirage/docs/server_security.md

 For that you need to configure everything correctly.

 ## Simple Operations ##
 - Https only.
-Mirage should accept https traffic only
+Mirage should accept https traffic only.
 - Whitelist ips.
 Tradingview has known ips it can trigger webhooks from, put those in the whitelist and maybe your own ip for testing.
 - Mirage applies rate limiting.